khulnasoft/StartGPT-Cookbook/examples/vector_databases/neon/README.md

 Neon supports vector search using the [pgvector](https://neon.tech/docs/extensions/pgvector) open-source PostgreSQL extension, which enables Postgres as a vector database for storing and querying embeddings.

-## OpenAI cookbook notebook
+## StartGpt cookbook notebook

 Check out the notebook in this repo for working with Neon Serverless Postgres as your vector database.

-### Semantic search using Neon Postgres with pgvector and OpenAI
+### Semantic search using Neon Postgres with pgvector and StartGpt

 In this notebook you will learn how to:

-1. Use embeddings created by OpenAI API
+1. Use embeddings created by StartGpt API
 2. Store embeddings in a Neon Serverless Postgres database
-3. Convert a raw text query to an embedding with OpenAI API
+3. Convert a raw text query to an embedding with StartGpt API
 4. Use Neon with the `pgvector` extension to perform vector similarity search

 ## Scaling Support